NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 This method must be called after the device has been connected at least once in the test using the **connect** operation.
 Otherwise an error message will be shown.
 This is because it is being invoked on a *BluetoothGatt* object which is created using *connectGatt(..)* method.

 The **refresh** operation is folowed by 1 second break to give Android some time before the next operation.
-This seconds may be used f.e. for starting the Android-internal service discovery.
+The break may be used to start the Android-internal service discovery.

 ##### Disconnect